Bachelor of Arts in Primary (P-5) / Special Education

 Excellence Leads Alumna to Bring Daughter to CU

-Alumna Cathy Exline values her Cedarville early childhood education experience so much that she is excited to have her daughter pursue a teaching degree at Cedarville as well.
+Alumna Cathy Exline values her Cedarville primary (P-5) education experience so much that she is excited to have her daughter pursue a teaching degree at Cedarville as well.

 Building on your general education liberal arts and Bible minor courses, you will take education foundations and methods courses as well as specific special education coursework.